Cutting Edge Technology

 - No bothersome temporary prosthesis

 MCXL technology: In addition to inlays, onlays, crowns, and veneers, with CEREC MC XL we can also mill and grind bridges, abutments, and surgical guides.
-Milling/grinding the restoration design is extremely precise, giving the restorations smooth surfaces and edges, ensuring the perfect custom fit.
+Milling/grinding the restoration design is extremely precise, giving the restoration smooth surfaces and edges, ensuring the perfect custom fit.

 The iTero® Intraoral Scanner is synonymous with high precision.
 Its parallel confocal imaging technology uses optical and laser scanning to achieve high precision and accuracy without powder or complicated hovering.
 Benefits for our patients include: